Graceland (album)

 Graceland is the seventh solo studio album by the American singer-songwriter Paul Simon.
-It was produced by Simon, engineered by Roy Halee and released on August 25, 1986, by Warner Bros.
+It was produced by Simon, engineered by Roy Halee, and released on August 25, 1986, by Warner Bros.
 Records.
-It incorporates genres including pop, rock, a cappella, zydeco, and South African styles such as isicathamiya and mbaqanga.
+It incorporates multiple genres, including pop, rock, a cappella, zydeco, and South African styles such as isicathamiya and mbaqanga.

 In the early 1980s, Simon's relationship with his former musical partner Art Garfunkel had deteriorated, his marriage to the actress Carrie Fisher had collapsed, and his previous record, Hearts and Bones (1983), had been a commercial failure.
 In 1984, after a period of depression, Simon became fascinated by a bootleg cassette of mbaqanga, South African street music.
 He and Halee spent two weeks in Johannesburg recording with South African musicians.
-Further recordings were held in the US with American musicians including Linda Ronstadt, the Everly Brothers, Rockin' Dopsie and the Twisters and Los Lobos.
+Further recordings were held in the US with American musicians, including Linda Ronstadt, the Everly Brothers, Rockin' Dopsie and the Twisters, and Los Lobos.
 Simon toured with South African musicians, performing their music and songs from Graceland.

 Graceland became Simon's most successful album and his highest-charting album in over a decade, with estimated sales of more than 16 million copies worldwide.
 It won the 1987 Grammy for Album of the Year and is frequently cited as one of the best albums in history.
 In 2006, it was added to the US National Recording Registry as "culturally, historically, or aesthetically important".

 Organizations such as Artists United Against Apartheid criticized Simon for breaking the cultural boycott on South Africa imposed for its policy of apartheid, while others accused him of appropriating the music of another culture.
 Simon responded that Graceland was a political statement that showcased collaboration between black and white people and raised international awareness of apartheid.
-Some praised him for helping popularize African music in the west.
+Some praised him for helping popularize African music in the West.